 Your eyes can also indicate signs of more problematic issues to do with your general health like diabetes and high blood pressure.
-Symptoms of these conditions are not always obvious, so regular eye tests are an essential part of maintaining your eye health and vision.
+Symptoms of these conditions are not always obvious, so regular eye health tests are an essential part of maintaining your health and vision.

-• Blurry vision / cloudy vision
+• Blurry / cloudy vision

 • Sudden onset blurred vision